Kade Ruotolo: Mixed martial arts career

 Ruotolo announced his intention to transition to mixed martial arts early in 2023, and the contract he signed to compete in grappling matches for ONE Championship also included provisions for MMA fights as well.
 Both Kade and his brother Tye announced that they were going to make their professional mixed martial arts debuts before the end of 2023.
 Although this didn't come to fruition, Ruotolo later confirmed that his professional debut would be in 2024.

 Ruotolo made his professional MMA debut against Blake Cooper at ONE 167 on June 8, 2024.
 He won the fight by a rear-naked choke submission in the first round and earned the $50,000 Performance of the Night bonus.

 Ruotolo faced Ahmed Mujtaba at ONE 169 on November 9, 2024.
 He won the fight by submission in the first round.

 Ruotolo next faced Nicolas Alejandro Vigna at ONE 171 on February 20, 2025.
 He won the fight via an arm-triangle submission in the first round.

+Ruotolo faced Hiroyuki Tetsuka at ONE Friday Fights 154 on May 15, 2026.
+He won by knockout in the second round after knocking Tetsuka down with a punch and finishing him with elbows.